Arthur Adams (comics): Longshot and X-Men

 Al Milgrom, who was ending his career as a Marvel editor to go freelance, found Adams' samples as he was cleaning out his office for its future occupant, editor Carl Potts.
 Potts and his assistant editor, Ann Nocenti, sent Adams a Defenders script, from which Adams did layouts of 10 to 15 pages.
 Adams stated that while his action scenes were not rendered very well, the editors praised his casual, character-based scenes.
 Nocenti described to Adams the concept for a miniseries she was writing, Longshot, which had been turned down by every other artist she offered it to.
 Adams, now a couple of months before his twentieth birthday, did a series of preliminary design drawings, basing the main character's appearance and hairstyle on that of singer Limahl, and the female lead, Ricochet Rita, on Nocenti herself.
 The series was freelance-edited by Louise Simonson, and without a firm schedule, which provided Adams the time he needed to complete it.
 This was due in part to his problems with perspective and other things he was not accustomed to drawing, such as windmills, babies and people smiling, and in part because he had to redraw the first half of it, as Ann Nocenti's story was so dense that the pages featured up to 20 panels.
 As a result, Adams took eight months to draw the first issue.
 This problem was addressed by editor Elliot Brown, who showed Adams how to compose panels depicting multiple actions.
 Simonson would later introduce Adams to Marvel editor-in-chief Jim Shooter, who furthered Adams' understanding of storytelling clarity by sitting down with him and showing him the panel-to-panel structure in an old Marvel book.
 He would take two years to draw all six issues of the miniseries.
-Longshot #1 was published with a cover date of September 1985.
+Prior to the release of Longshot, Adams drew the cover of Marvel Fanfare #13, which was released March 10, 1984, marking his first published work for Marvel.
+He also penciled Page 30 of Secret Wars, which was inked by Mike Mignola, and released April 10, 1985, though Adams was not credited in the book.
+Longshot #1 was published on September 1, 1985, with a cover date of September 1985.
 Reviewing the first issue for Amazing Heroes, R.A.
 Jones, who criticized the writing, stating:

 Longshot does have one major saving grace, and that is the penciling of Arthur Adams.
 I'm going to once again go out on my prophetic limb and predict that Art will soon become a fan favorite.
 He has a dynamic style that grabs your attention and won't let go.
 To be sure, he exhibits some of the weaknesses of any young artist, the occasional awkward pose or crude drawing--but as a first effort this is incredibly impressive.
 In fact, this limited series should be worth buying simply to watch the progress Adams makes from issue to issue.